Your Guide to the Ultimate First Aid Kit

 - Abrasion-resistant: Get a first aid dry sack made from durable nylon so your supplies don’t get damaged along the way.

-For all your day hiking essentials, a 1L dry sack should be perfect for one or two people.
-If you strap it to the outside of your daypack, you’ll still have plenty of room for snacks and extra water.
+For all your day-hiking essentials, a 1L First Aid Dry Bag should be perfect for one or two people.
+The squishable 70D fabric means that it will fit nicely into your daypack along with your snacks and extra water.

-If you’re preparing for an overnight trek, you’ll need a few extra supplies.
-A 3L dry sack is best for you.
+If you’re preparing for an overnight trek or an expedition you’ll need a few extra supplies.
+A 3L First Aid Dry Bag is best for you.